craigmcn/ppfhouse-ngc/src/pages/animation/peggy-baker-four-phrases.md

 Music by Tim Shia

-Animation by Howie Shia &amp; Lillian Chan
+Animation by Howie Shia & Lillian Chan

 Produced by Michael Fukushima (NFB, 2009)